 Discover what it really takes to install a skylight that lasts—from choosing the right type to guaranteeing flawless weatherproofing in New England's toughest climate conditions.
 Because "indoor rain" is not a trending design choice.

-You’ve been living with that dark hallway for years.
+You have been living with that dark hallway for years.
 The kitchen feels like a cave even at noon.
-Your bathroom has a window, but it faces the neighbor’s fence—and nobody wants that kind of morning interaction.
+Your bathroom has a window, but it faces the neighbor’s fence, and nobody wants that kind of morning interaction.
 You keep the lights on all day, and your electric bill is climbing faster than a squirrel on a bird feeder.
-There’s a solution that doesn’t involve knocking down walls or sacrificing privacy—and it’s been sitting right above your head this whole time.
+There is a solution that does not involve knocking down walls or sacrificing your privacy, and it has been sitting right above your head this whole time.
 Skylight installation brings natural light exactly where you need it, cuts down on energy waste, and changes how a room feels the moment you walk in.
-But here’s the thing: done wrong, skylights leak.
+But here is the thing: done wrong, skylights leak.
 Done right, they last decades and pay for themselves.
-Let’s walk through how to get that “skylight glow” without the “ceiling drip.”
+Let’s walk through how to get that signature skylight glow without the dreaded ceiling drip.

 Skylight installation means cutting an opening in your roof, framing it to support the structure, and securing a window that floods your home with light.
-It’s not just about mounting glass on your shingles and hoping for the best.
-You’re dealing with structural work, precise weatherproofing, and interior finishing that all have to work together—especially in places like Essex County, MA where weather has an identity crisis every three days.
+It is not just about mounting glass on your shingles and hoping for the best.
+You are dealing with structural work, precise weatherproofing, and interior finishing that all have to work together, especially in places like Essex County, MA, where the weather seems to have an identity crisis every three days.

-Get it right, and you have a feature that transforms your space and bumps up your home’s value.
-Get it wrong, and you’re staring at water stains on your ceiling, mold in your attic, and repair bills that make you wish you’d just bought a flashlight.
-Most skylight problems don’t come from the skylight itself; they come from installers who think “caulk” is a substitute for “competence.”
+Get it right, and you have a feature that transforms your space and bumps up your home value.
+Get it wrong, and you are staring at water stains on your ceiling, mold in your attic, and repair bills that make you wish you had just bought a flashlight.
+Most skylight problems do not come from the unit itself.
+They come from installers who think caulk is a substitute for competence.

-Fixed Skylights: These don’t open.
-They’re the “silent type”—sealed units designed purely for light.
+Fixed Skylights: These do not open.
+They are the silent type; sealed units designed purely for light.
 Most are eco-friendly because there are no moving parts to invite the New Hampshire winter inside.

 Vented Skylights: These open to let fresh air in.
-Perfect for kitchens (bacon smells) or bathrooms (humidity).
+They are perfect for kitchens to handle bacon smells or bathrooms to manage humidity.
 Some even have rain sensors that close automatically when the clouds start crying.

-Tubular Skylights (Sun Tunnels): Perfect for tight spaces like closets or tiny bathrooms.
+Tubular Skylights (Sun Tunnels): These are perfect for tight spaces like closets or tiny bathrooms.
 They use a reflective tube to channel light.
-It’s basically a high-tech periscope for sunshine.
+It is basically a high-tech periscope for sunshine.

-Material Matters: In New England, skip the plastic/acrylic.
+A note on materials: In New England, skip the plastic or acrylic options.
 Go for double-pane glass with Low-E coatings.
 Plastic yellows over time and sounds like a drum set during a hail storm.

 If you have a steep roof or want solar-powered vented models with remote controls, the price climbs.
-Pro-tip: If you’re already getting a new roof, that’s the time to add a skylight.
-It’s like buying fries with your burger—it’s just more effective for everyone involved.
-Plus, the long-term energy savings can drop your electric bill by 10-15%.
-That’s more money for the important things, like Dunkin’ runs.
+Pro-tip: If you are already getting a new roof, that is the time to add a skylight.
+It is like buying fries with your burger.
+It is just more effective for everyone involved.
+Plus, the long-term energy savings can drop your electric bill by 10 to 15 percent.
+That is more money for the important things, like those daily Dunkin’ runs.

 Want live answers?